teiniker/teiniker-lectures-softwarearchitectures/agentic-engineering/introduction/README.md

 ### Prompt
-The prompt is the entire **input handed to the model** for one forward pass: system prompt, tool schemas, the whole accumulated history, and your latest message, concatenated into one token sequence.
+The prompt is **the instruction we write for the current turn**: the question or task we type, on its own, before the harness assembles anything around it.

 ### Context

-This is the **total text fed into the LLM for a single request**.
-It includes the system instructions, the past conversation history, retrieved documents, and our current prompt.
+The context is the **total text actually fed into the model** for one forward pass.
+The harness builds it by concatenating the system prompt, tool schemas, the past conversation history, retrieved documents, and our current prompt into a single token sequence.
+The prompt is only one ingredient in the context; everything else is added around it before it reaches the model.

-**Context Window:** This is the absolute limit of data the model can process at one time.
+* **Context Window:** This is the absolute limit of data the model can process at one time.
 It is measured in tokens.

-**Context Window Exhaustion**: If a session goes on for weeks and the sheer volume of text exceeds the model's context window (its token limit), the application will begin "summarizing" older parts of the session or dropping the oldest messages entirely to make room for new ones.
+* **Context Window Exhaustion**: If a session goes on for weeks and the sheer volume of text exceeds the model's context window (its token limit), the application will begin "summarizing" older parts of the session or dropping the oldest messages entirely to make room for new ones.

+* **Context Rot**: Model quality degrades as the context fills up, even before we hit the hard token limit.
+Instructions and details buried early in a long session get less attention than recent turns, so the model can start ignoring an earlier constraint or forgetting a detail we mentioned, simply because too much unrelated text has piled up in between.
+This is why compacting, or starting a fresh session for a new sub-task, often gives sharper results than pushing one long session to its limit.

 ### Session